 Unless otherwise permitted by the Consultant, all coatings shall be applied by roller, brush, air or airless spray on interior work.
 Intermediate coats on interior work shall be applied according to the manufacturer's recommendations.
 Where containment is used for abrasive blast cleaning of the exterior surfaces of tanks, and coating overspray will not affect the performance of the containment material, airless spray will be allowed on the exterior with containment in place.
 When spraying is used, all welds, edges, inside corners, and structural members shall be painted first using a brush (stripe coated) in a manner not to exceed the maximum DFT for the product being applied and the maximum DFT of the total system as recommended by the coating manufacturer.

-Status of Existing Coatings:

-The following information on existing coatings or substrate conditions is provided for information only, and is generally believed to be accurate, but is not guaranteed.
-The Contractor shall perform any additional tests required to verify the accuracy of this information:

-The Contractor is to assume the existing interior/exterior coating system contains lead.
-Analytical results of coating samples are contained in Designated Substances and Hazardous Materials Assessment Report in Appendix 1 of the Contract Document.
-Refer to Section 02137 – Lead Paint Removal and Management for further information and requirements.

 Warranty and Repair

 Warranty